 - (a) In the case of disputes involving a Payment System Operator, the relevant parties should make all reasonable attempts to resolve a dispute between themselves, using the Payment System Operator's scheme rules and policies as a basis, where relevant.
-In cases where such disputes cannot be resolved, a Payment Service Provider may choose to escalate such a dispute to SAMA if it believes the Payment System Operator has contravened any provision of regulations issued by SAMA on Payment Systems. - (b) To submit a dispute against a Payment System Operator, the Payment Service Provider must notify SAMA of the dispute in writing. - (c) SAMA will take the relevant steps to investigate and assess the circumstances of the dispute, which may include: - (i) conducting interviews with the relevant parties; - (ii) arbitrating discussions between the relevant parties; and - (iii) assessing the policies, procedures, systems and controls of a Payment Service Provider or Payment System Operator or any other area of concern. - (d) SAMA will seek to decide on the dispute as soon as is practical given the circumstances and will notify all relevant parties once a decision is made. - (e) A dispute may be escalated to the committee within a period of no more than 60 calendar days from the date on which it is notified of such dispute in accordance with Article 19.3(b).
+In cases where such disputes cannot be resolved, a Payment Service Provider may choose to escalate such a dispute to SAMA if it believes the Payment System Operator has contravened any provision of regulations issued by SAMA on Payment Systems. - (b) To submit a dispute against a Payment System Operator, the Payment Service Provider must notify SAMA of the dispute in writing. - (c) SAMA will take the relevant steps to investigate and assess the circumstances of the dispute, which may include: - i. conducting interviews with the relevant parties; - ii. arbitrating discussions between the relevant parties; and - iii. assessing the policies, procedures, systems and controls of a Payment Service Provider or Payment System Operator or any other area of concern. - (d) SAMA will seek to decide on the dispute as soon as is practical given the circumstances and will notify all relevant parties once a decision is made. - (e) SAMA may choose to escalate the matter to the Committee within a period of no more than 60 calendar days from the date on which it is notified of such dispute in accordance with Article 19.3(b).